linto-ai/linto-skills-optional/philips-hue/README.md

 # LinTo-Skills-Optional - Philips-hue
-This entry provides information about the Philips-hue skill This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about the philips-Hue skill in the context of the project [LinTO](https://linto.ai/)

-It will be able to control remotly a Philips-Hue light
+The skill gives information about operating Philips-Hue lights

 ## LinTo Skills
 The following describes the possible inputs and outputs for the Philips-hue skill